matesh/mqttk/README.md

 The topic browser allows to subscribe to a topic pattern and organises all incoming messages in a tree format, split by the `/` in message the topic.
 The most important message information (time of arrival of the last message, QoS, retained status, payload) are also shown.
-The message payload is decoded into a string if possible, otherwise it remains the bitstring as it arrived.
+The message payload is decoded into a string if possible, otherwise it remains the bytestring as it arrived.
 Right clicking on the selected message allows the topic and the payload to  be copied on the clipboard.
 The `Ignore retained messages` option will ignore all retained messages, only freshly arrived messages will make it into the topic browser.